jarusll/the-logs/index.md

 I looked up about `ssh-add` persistence and I came across `ssh-add -K /path/to/key`.
 Lets see if this works.
 It did prompt me once.
 Let me try again.
 Nope, no luck.

+Figured out how to show the command keybind in minibuffer completion.
+One of the best things.
+Added it in fragments. ezpz.

+Need to setup gif recordings & add assets from fragments.

 # 2022-04-05

 ### Plan for today